 2. How can I read a tender that is in a foreign language?

 We advise members to use an online translator to read documents in another language (e.g. Google translate).
 This is on our list of enhancements, it will be offered in the future at some point.

 3. What consulting contracts have been awarded under this World Bank funded project: “Lusaka Sanitation Project”?

 To search through past contracts awarded under a particular donor, or to a particular organization you should access the contract award database.
 This allows you search by donor, region, awardee, and keyword.

 4. How do I access information on contacts within donor organizations or foundations?

-5. Do you have more information about this tender? (for example: what is the related program report?
-Have any contract awards been issued to date)
+5. Do you have more information about this tender, such as the related program report or contract award?

 6. Can you help to clarify the eligibility criteria for applying to this funding opportunity?Usually this will be within the original document, if you are having a lot of trouble finding it, perhaps the analysts can help.
 But often, it can be quite obvious.